dshvimer/wand-training/README.md

 # What this is for

-Basically a boilerplate project for training object detection models with Tensorflows Object Detection API.
+Used for senior design project in which we created a mixed reality musical instrument.
+Now it's basically a boilerplate project for training object detection models with Tensorflows Object Detection API.

 Requirements:
 1. Tensorflow installed